MohammadAbbasKhan/GrowAnimationOnListviewItems/README.md

 delay = AnimationUtils.currentAnimationTimeMillis();

+For initial load the animation used is R.anim.grow_large

-initially in the  and as the next times the getview() is called the delay value is increased by 100 milliseconds, this causes the dalay effect.
+initially and as the next times the getview() is called the delay value is increased by 100 milliseconds, this causes the dalay effect.

 We delay the animation using method anim.setStartTime(delay);

-To perform the Shrinking animation we use the ___ animation xml file and set this listener
+To perform the Shrinking animation we use the "R.anim.grow_small" animation xml file and set this listener

 anim.setAnimationListener(new Animation.AnimationListener() {
                     @Override